Jan Glaubitz

 Short Bio

-Before joining MIT, Jan Glaubitz held positions as a Lecturer and Research Associate in the Department of Mathematics at Dartmouth College from 2020 to 2023, where he collaborated with Professor Anne Gelb.
-He earned his Dr. rer. nat. in Mathematics under the guidance of Professor Thomas Sonar from the Technical University Braunschweig, Germany, in December 2019.
-His doctoral research focused on high-order numerical methods and shock-capturing techniques for hyperbolic conservation laws.
+Before joining Linköping University, I held postdoctoral positions at the Massachusetts Institute of Technology, where I was part of Youssef Marzouk’s UQ Group, and Dartmouth College, where I was supervised by Anne Gelb.
+I earned my Dr. rer. nat. in Mathematics under the guidance of Thomas Sonar from the Technical University Braunschweig.
+My doctoral research focused on high-order numerical methods and shock-capturing techniques for hyperbolic conservation laws.
+(By now, I combine this with inverse problems, data assimilation, and uncertainty quantification.)